Science Has Won: Might Is Obsolete

 The scientific revolution has had its effects, and a sufficient number of us have risen to the occasion.
 We’ve transcended scarcity.
 We grow more food than we can eat, we know quite well how to build enough structures, medical care isn’t really a problem, and we have tremendous distribution abilities.

-If we consider that we know how to provide everyone with food, shelter, medicine, and transportation, and if we further consider that we have more than enough people who want to do these things and others who are glad to work for them, we run smack into the realization that poverty and privation persist.
+If we consider that we know how to provide everyone with food, shelter, medicine, and transportation, and if we further consider that we have more than enough people who want to do these things and others who are glad to work for them, we run straight into the realization that poverty and privation persist.

 Clearly, our means of cooperating with one another have failed.
 And if we are honest about it, we have to concede that mankind’s central organ of cooperation is the state.
 And if we continue in honesty, we concede two further things:

-This, however, is a strategy doomed to failure.
+This strategy, however, is doomed to failure.

 It’s Only a Matter of Time

 Almost any honest way we look at things, decentralization comes out as functionally superior and morally superior.
 Save of course, if we want to project violence and skim from working people.
 In that case, the state is superior.
-It may trash quality of life for millions, but it keeps power-lusters satisfied.

 In order for the nation-state to continue as it has been, then, its subjects must not realize what a rotten deal they are getting, and they must fear to think beyond their permissions.